uberto/kondor-json/README.md

 data class Company(val name: String, val taxType: TaxType) : Customer()
 ```

-You just need to map them to a string type:
+You just need to map each converter to a string and (optionally) specifiy the name of the discriminator field:

 ```kotlin
 object JCustomer : JSealed<Customer> {